 It’s really that simple.
 If you keep doing what you’ve always done, as the old saying goes, you’ll continue to get what you’ve always gotten.

-To earn more, you’ll have to shake up your marketing.
+To earn more money writing articles, you’ll have to shake up your marketing.
 Look under some new rocks.

 In a sense, good-paying writing jobs are not hiding.
 You are hiding from the good-paying jobs.

 I can tell you there is great pay out there, and in the past year, I’ve seen a real boom.
 Rates are rising at many websites.

 There is a catch, though — you have to go out and find these gigs.

 Where?
 Definitely not on a job ad where 1,000 writers are all going to send in their resume.

 To find a great client, first you have to know who they are.

 Right now, imagine your ideal client.
 Is it a magazine editor?
 An online editor?
 A successful company?

 Close your eyes and think about it.
 Got them pictured in your head?
 Good.

 Now, where does the person who hires writers at that market hang out?
 Who do they talk to?
 What do they read?
 What blogs might they comment on?